ICPC Regional Rules for 2015

 The ACM International Collegiate Programming Contest (ICPC) provides college students with opportunities to interact with students from other universities and to sharpen and demonstrate their problem-solving, programming, and teamwork skills.
 The contest provides a platform for ACM, industry, and academia to encourage and focus public attention on the next generation of computing professionals as they pursue excellence.

 The contest is a two-tiered competition among teams of students representing institutions of higher education.
-Teams first compete in regional contests held around the world from September to November each year.
+Teams first compete in regional contests held around the world each year.
 The winning team from each regional contest qualifies to advance to the ACM International Collegiate Programming Contest World Finals, typically held the following Spring to early Summer.
 Additional high-ranking teams may be invited to the World Finals as wild card teams.

 The ICPC International Steering Committee is responsible for establishing contest rules, policy and guidelines.
 They oversee the conducting of regional contests, resolve regional appeals, rule on international issues, recommend ways to make the contest accessible and attractive to international participants and review variances in regional rules.
 There are two standing subcommittees, the Appeals Committee and the Eligibility Committee.